 Incorporate Additional Fundraising Motivators

-Fundraising needs to be made interesting for middle school students.
+Successful middle school fundraiser ideas work because they make students want to participate.
 Therefore make sure and employ additional incentives that will make them want to get out and sell.
 Here are some ideas:

 - Top seller (this could also be the top seller after the 1st day to get your sale started)